 Jessica Sheetz, MS, CPA – Director of Finance

 Jessica Sheetz joined Fellowship Hall in 2010.
 Jessica is a native of the Greensboro area.
 She is a graduate of Saint John’s University where she earned a Master of Science in Accounting and also attended the University of North Carolina at Greensboro where she earned a Bachelor of Science in Accounting.
 Jessica became a CPA in 2006 and specialized in auditing nonprofit organizations in the public accounting arena prior to joining Fellowship Hall.
 She is a member of the NC Association of Certified Public Accountants.
 She enjoys spending time with her family and traveling.

 Altina Layman, Director of Development

-Altina joins Fellowship Hall from The C12 Group where she served as Director of Marketing from 2013-2015.
-Her previous experience includes serving as Director of Marketing and Community Affairs and interim president of the United Arts Council of Greater Greensboro (now known as Arts Greensboro).
+Altina joined Fellowship Hall in 2015.
+Her previous experience included serving as Director of Marketing and Community Affairs and interim president of the United Arts Council of Greater Greensboro (now known as Arts Greensboro).
 She received a BA in studio art from Campbell University and completed the Executive Director’s Academy at the Guilford Nonprofit Consortium as well as the Leadership Development Program at the Center for Creative Leadership.

 Lori Hancock, SPHR – Director of Human Resources